ygryadit/ygryadit.github.io/index.md

 		<h4 style="font-family: 'atlandsketchesbb_reg'; font-size: 300%; color:#2fb673"> News </h4>

 		<p>
-			I have one fully-funded PhD position (3-4 years) open at CVSSP (to be started by July 2022) with a PhD topic related to "AI and sketching for creation and creativity".
+			I have open PhD positions (3-4 years) at CVSSP (to be started by July 2022) with a PhD topic related to "AI and sketching for creation and creativity".
-			If you are interested, please send me your CV and cover letter.
+			<a href="./calls/PhD_call.pdf">Details</a>.
 		</p>

 	</div>